wallowadigitalexhibits/archive-app/README.md

-# archive-app
+# Archive App
-Organizing a small museum's digital collection on a graph database with Electron, React, and JSON.
+Organizing small museum collections on a graph database with Electron, React, and JSON.